Skip to main content

 Q: What is dynamic analysis?

-In addition to looking for known signatures (static denylist analysis), AdL's script now conducts dynamic analysis to identify misbehaving script in the wild to ensure that new threats are detected on the spot.
-Our proprietary combination of a denylist coupled with in-browser scanning blocks bad ads quickly so that pages remain performant and 3rd party reporting isn't disrupted.
+In addition to looking for known signatures (static denylist analysis), Ad Lightning's script also conducts dynamic analysis to identify misbehaving scripts in the wild, to ensure that new threats are detected on the spot.
+Our proprietary combination of a denylist, coupled with in-browser scanning and advanced AI security research tools, blocks bad ads on the fly so that pages remain performant and 3rd party reporting isn't disrupted.

 Q: What happens when malicious code is detected?